adaapp/Test-assignment2-team4/README.md

 ## Issues With GitHub

-Whilst working on our Assignment we had issues with GitHub as shown below GitHub reported outages with the Actions and Pages:
+Whilst working on our Assignment we had issues with GitHub as shown below GitHub reported outages with the Actions and Pages, this caused James to have an increased number of commits:
 <div class="column">
     <img src="https://i.ibb.co/r0T9JkR/Screenshot-2021-05-16-at-15-20-59.png" alt="Snow" style="width:100%; ">
 </div>